Septh/rollup-plugin-node-externals/README.md

 ## Why?

-By default, Rollup doesn't know a thing about NodeJS, so using simple things like `import * as path from 'path'` in your code generates an `Unresolved dependencies` error.
+By default, Rollup doesn't know a thing about NodeJS, so trying to bundle simple things like `import * as path from 'path'` in your code generates an `Unresolved dependencies` error.
 The solution here is twofold, depending on what you're building:
 * If building a *standalone app*, e.g. for the browser, you'll need to use some kind of shim like those provided by [rollup-plugin-node-builtins](https://github.com/calvinmetcalf/rollup-plugin-node-builtins).
 * If building *an npm module or lib*, you'll need to tell Rollup that the `path` module is in fact `external`: this way, Rollup won't try to bundle the module in and rather leave the `import` statement as is (or translate it to a `require()` call if bundling for CommonJS).